Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry: Classical Theories and their Twists

 It will be useful to unpack what exactly the functor in the theorem is.
 It is constructed as a composition of two equivalences where $\text{Grp}(\text{FormMod} _{/ \mc X} ) $ stands for the category of group objects in $\mr{FormMod}_{/ \mc X}$.
 Here $\Omega_{\mc X}$ is the based loop space functor $\mc Y \mapsto \Omega_{\mc X} \mc Y = \mc X \times_{\mc Y} \mc X$ and $\mr{Lie}$ is the functor given by $\mc H \mapsto \mathbb{T}_{ \mc H / \mc X }|_{\mc X}$, so that the composition in terms of the underlying ind-coherent sheaf is simply $\mc Y \mapsto \mathbb{T}_{ \mc Y / \mc X }|_{\mc X} [-1]$.
 In other words, one can write $F = \sigma^* \mathbb{T}_{ / \mc X}[-1]$, the restricted relative shifted tangent complex.

 Now, we'll discuss a construction of twists of fiberwise formal algebraic gauge theories.
-In order to give as general a construction as possible we'll need to consider a stronger form of the Gaitsgory-Rozenbylum correspondence than theorem \ref{GRtheorem}, also due to Gaitsgory-Rozenblyum.
+In order to give as general a construction as possible we'll need to consider a stronger form of the Gaitsgory--Rozenblyum correspondence than Theorem \ref{GRtheorem}, also due to Gaitsgory--Rozenblyum.
 This is because a fiberwise formal algebraic gauge theory does not necessarily remain fiberwise formal when we twist: in general the twisting data will not preserve the fibers of the projection map $\pi$, so this structure is lost upon twisting.

 Consider the commutative diagram: